A Critical Issue for Conventions: Size

 The 2024 staff team deserves a lot of thanks for what was a great convention.

-In the next article, I'll describe the technical parts I brought to FurSquared to support it in its anticipated and real growth spurt.
+All this feedback paved the path for the technology updates I brought to FurSquared 2024 and ultimately let us absorb the surprising growth spurt with few technical hiccups.
 Again, without all that input, the technology I could have added would never have worked as well.